 At this point, the compressor will take the gas and compress it down so it reaches an extremely high pressure.
 Once the gas has been sufficiently pressurised, it is introduced into the evaporator, the aforementioned piece of machinery that you see on the top of the freezer van.
 The evaporator works by pushing air from the outside through the high-pressure coolant gas.
 The gas then cools down, becomes a liquid again, and is re-circulated through the system.
 Meanwhile the heat that was stored in the high-pressure coolant gas is released into the atmosphere.

 There are other elements of the system, such as machinery to regulate the pace at which this system operates, but this is basically how it all works.

-The other element of the freezeris much less technical, but no less vital to maintaining a low temperature.
-It’s the thick layer of that surround the freezer van’s cool compartment, keeping heat from getting into the compartment from outside.
-The is absolutely vital, because without it the coolant system previously described would become overworked to the point of redundancy, not just because of the heat that is coming in from the outside of the but also the heat from the running of the engine.
+The other element of the freezer van is much less technical, but no less vital to maintaining a low temperature.
+It’s the thick layer of insulation that surround the freezer van’s cool compartment, keeping heat from getting into the compartment from outside.
+The insulation is absolutely vital, because without it the coolant system previously described would become overworked to the point of redundancy, not just because of the heat that is coming in from the outside of the vehicle but also the heat from the running of the engine.

 The insulation is almost always comprised of an extremely thick layer of foam.
 The foam is made from a polymer, and it usually t quite similar to polystyrene, although it will have much more density and durability than the type of polystyrene you’d find in packing materials or a cheap picnic cooler.
 The thickness of the foam used is the main difference between a freezer van and a standard refrigerated van.
 If the van is intended to be operated at extremely low temperatures then the foam will need to be very thick indeed.